umeshrapol/NETFLIX_DATA_SET/README.md

 Contents: Information about Netflix movies and TV shows, including title, genre, release year, date added, country, director, cast, rating, and duration.

-What We Did (Step by Step)
+# 🛠️ What We Did (Step by Step)

-1. Data Cleaning & Transformation
+#  🧹 Data Cleaning & Transformation #

  Checked for Missing Values:  We filled in missing director and cast names as 'Unknown' to avoid losing valuable data.

 Exploded Columns: Split up lists (like multiple genres, cast members, and directors) so we could count and analyze each value separately.

 Converted Dates: Transformed date strings to proper datetime format for accurate time-based analysis.

-2. Content Distribution Analysis
+#  🔍 Content Distribution Analysis

-Movies vs TV Shows: We visualized the content types and found that Netflix hosts more movies than TV shows (~70% movies).
+Movies vs TV Shows: Visualized the content types and found that Netflix hosts more movies than TV shows (~70% movies).

 Rating Breakdown: TV-MA, TV-14, and PG-13 were the most common ratings, highlighting Netflix’s focus on mature and teen audiences.

-3. Country & Contributor Insights
+#  🌍 Country & Contributor Insights

 Top Countries Producing Content: The US, India, and the UK topped the list, showing Netflix’s global reach.

-Top Directors & Actors: We identified creators like Rajiv Chilaka and David Attenborough who contributed heavily to Netflix content.
+Top Directors & Actors: Identified creators like Rajiv Chilaka and David Attenborough who contributed heavily to Netflix content.

-4. Genre Trends
+#  🎭 Genre Trends

 Most Common Genres: Documentaries, stand-up comedy, and international TV shows were the most frequent genres.

 Visualizing Genre Popularity: A count plot helped us easily see which genres dominated the platform.

-5. Release Timing Patterns
+#  📆 Release Timing Patterns

 Best Time to Release Content: